 Accredited Level 2 funded private schools receive 70 percent of applicable per student instruction grants such as the base instruction and English as second language grants, Alberta Initiative for School Improvement grants and plant operations and maintenance per student grants.
 Eligible schools agree to increased accountability measures, or they continue to obtain the Level 1 funding which is at a 60 percent level of eligible per student grants.

 - Policy and Requirements for Accredited Private School Planning and Results Reporting

 - Funding Allocations for Accredited Funded Private Schools

 What kinds of private schools are there in Alberta?

 The School Act, Section 28, authorizes two kinds of private schools to operate in Alberta: registered private schools and accredited private schools.

-Registered private schools , defined under Section 28(1) of the School Act, meet the basic registration requirements established by the Minister, are not eligible for Alberta Education funding, are not required to teach the Alberta Programs of Study but are required to have outcomes consistent with The Goals and Standards Applicable to the Provision of Basic Education in Alberta (Ministerial Order 004/98) and their instructors are not required to have Alberta Teaching Certificates.
+Registered private schools, defined under Section 28(1) of the School Act, meet the basic registration requirements established by the Minister, are not eligible for Alberta Education funding, are not required to teach the Alberta Programs of Study but are required to have outcomes consistent with The Ministerial Order on Student Learning (Ministerial Order 001/2013) and their instructors are not required to have Alberta Teaching Certificates.